 Check in each day

 Even if you’re always with your partner, make it a habit to check in with them every day when you’re not with each other.
-Text each other throughout the day sweet messages, letting them know how much you care and love them will send the message that you’re 100% invest in keeping your bond and connection strong!
+Text each other throughout the day sweet messages, letting them know how much you care and love them will send the message that you’re 100% invested in keeping your bond and connection strong!

 Show your appreciation